Zoltikrys/zoltikrys.github.io/index.md

 - **Game Engines:** Unity, Unreal Engine
 - **Programming Languages:** C#, C++, Python, Lua
 - **Tools:** Visual Studio, Git, Autodesk Inventor

+I'm Chris, a Master's student in Game Development at the University of Gloucestershire.
+Throughout my studies, I focused on software and robotics, and I am currently working on multiple programming projects.

+I have experience using C++, C# and Python as well as Unreal Engine 5 and Unity.
+In addition to this, I'm currently exploring the Godot Engine and what I can do with that.
+I'm passionate about using my skills to contribute to projects and I'm always eager to develop my skills and learn new things.